 Now that you have a framework, you’ll need to fill it with accurate data.
-Using data-driven decisions to develop your customer journey map will ensure you’re avoiding any biases and developing an accurate picture.
+Using data-driven decisions to develop your customer journey map will ensure you avoid biases and develop an accurate picture.

-Search your existing customer database to find out more about your buyer personas and how they make a purchase.
+Search your existing customer database to learn more about your buyer personas and how they make a purchase.
 The best way to ensure complete and accurate information is by using a data enrichment tool.
 This will complete any missing details and update your leads’ contact information.

 Step 3: Create Clear Objectives

-Now that you have a framework to use and the data to guide you, you can establish the purpose of the map.
-Ask yourself questions, such as ”What do we wish to achieve?” and “Which data gaps am I looking to fill?”
+Now that you have a framework to use and the data to guide you, you can establish the map’s purpose.
+Ask yourself questions such as ”What do we wish to achieve?” and “Which data gaps am I looking to fill?”

 Although the goal of any customer journey map is to show you an accurate representation of the buyer’s journey, having a clear purpose can help you find the insights you’re looking for.